tildearrow/furnace/README.md

 get out of the UCRT64 environment and start the MINGW64 one.

+however, if you already are in the MINGW64 environment, then make sure you installed `mingw-w64-x86_64-cmake` instead of `cmake`. restart the environment after doing so.

 otherwise, install the ALSA development libraries (libasound-dev or something like that).

 also make sure you've installed the rest of dependencies so you don't hit one of the errors below...